 A halo effect on the screen protector is popped-up bubbles or white edges on the screen protector that makes the screen look devastating and off from the screen.

-In most cases, devices with edge screens like the Samsung S7 edge or the Note 8 or other can have this issue.
+In most cases, devices with edge screens like the Samsung S7 edge or the Note 8 or others can have this issue.
 We repeat, sometimes not always.

-Like every problem comes with a solution, it has some fixes that you can try at home without additional costing.
+Like every problem comes with a solution, it has some fixes that you can try at home without additional cost.

 Method 1: Apply Olive Oil or Vegetable Oil on the Screen Edges

 This is the easiest homely DIY to fix your halo effect on the screen.

 - Small container to pour the oil

 Step 1: Soak One End of the Cotton Earbud with Oil